robertweiss/PromptAI/readme.md

 - Only the selected prompt configuration is processed when clicked
 - Useful for selective AI processing and better user control

+#### Template Selection

+The **Template(s)** field supports flexible template targeting:

+- **Empty selection**: Prompt applies to all templates (universal prompt)
+- **Single template**: Prompt applies only to pages using that specific template
+- **Multiple templates**: Prompt applies to pages using any of the selected templates
+- **Repeater templates**: Select repeater templates (labeled as "Repeater: fieldname") to process fields within repeater items

+This allows you to create template-specific prompts or prompts that work across multiple related templates.

 #### Content Overwrite Protection

 The **"Overwrite Target Field Content"** setting controls how the module handles existing content: